juanhenao21/financial_response_spread_year/CITATION.md

   issn = {1434-6036},
 }

-To cite a [preprint](https://arxiv.org/abs/2010.15105) version of the work
+To cite the [preprint](https://arxiv.org/abs/2010.15105) version of the work

 @misc{my_paper_response_financial_arxiv,
   title={Price response functions and spread impact in correlated financial